huang-pixel/huang-pixel/README.md

 I’m HUANG He, a recent graduate with a Master’s in Computational Linguistics passionate about exploring the intersection of language and technology.

 📚 Academic Highlights :
-Projects in Machine Learning, Multilingual and data analysis,etc.
+Projects in Machine Learning, Deep Learning, Multilingual Model and so on.

 💻 Technical Toolkit :
-- Python, SQL, Bash
+- Python, SQL, Linux, Javascript, HTML
-- Hands-on experience with NLP libraries (NLTK, spaCy)
+- Hands-on experience with NLP
-- Deep learning frameworks (Pytorch, HuggingFace Transformers)
+- Deep learning frameworks with HuggingFace
-- Data visualization using Matplotlib, Seaborn
+- Data visualization

 🙌 Let's Connect :
 If you’re looking for someone with my background, let’s get in touch!
 You can reach me at [he.v.huang@gmail.com](he.v.huang@gmail.com) or through [My LinkedIn](https://www.linkedin.com/in/he-huang95).